Please wait...

 UMS Staff Picks: Laurie Anderson’s Delusion selected by Jim Leija, Public Relations Manager

-avatar by Stephanie Normann
+By Stephanie Normann

 SN: Laurie Anderson’s daring and thought-provoking use of technology in her pieces has earned her worldwide recognition – just what kind of an artist is she and how can audience members expect to see her multi-media approach come to life in Delusion?